 Make.com Module Migrator interface showing migration from monday.com V1 to V2 modules

-Make Module Migrator: How to Migrate Your monday.com Scenarios to V2
+Make Module Migrator: monday.com V1 Is Gone – How to Fix Your Scenarios Now

 Till Freitag

-TL;DR: „monday.com V1 modules in Make stop working May 1, 2026.
-The new Module Migrator scans your scenarios and automates the upgrade to V2 – use it now."
+TL;DR: „monday.com V1 modules in Make stopped working on May 1, 2026.
+If your scenarios are failing now, the Module Migrator scans your account and automates the upgrade to V2 after the fact."

 — Till Freitag